Interference theory: Short-term memory

-Henry L. Roediger III and Schmidt found that the act of retrieval can serve as the source of the failing to remember, using multiple experiments that tested the recall of categorized and paired associative lists.
+Henry L. Roediger III and Schmidt found that the act of retrieval can serve as the source of the failure to remember, using multiple experiments that tested the recall of categorized and paired associative lists.
 Three experiments were carried out where subjects were first presented with category lists, and then, asked to recall the items in the list after being shown the category name as a cue.
 The further the test position from the category resulted in a decline of the recall of words.
 A fourth experiment revealed that only recent items were present in output interference in paired associative lists.

 Long-term memory

 Smith found that if categories with corresponding items were successfully recalled, a systematic decline would occur when recalling the items in a category across the output sequence.
 He conducted multiple experiments to determine the input conditioned necessary to produce Output Interference.
 In his first experiment word recall per category was greater at 60 sec than 30 sec when taking the last input category out to prevent recency effect.
-In his second experiment he changed the instructions, words used, and nature of the test for retention, and showed with recognition procedure, there was Output Interference but the effect was limited to the first three output positions.
-Even if retrieving items is necessary for recall, it is not crucial to performance in a recognition tack.
-Recall of the organized information from long-term memory had a negative effect on the following item recalled.
-In long-term memory, Smith suggests that Output Interference has effects on extra-core material, which is represented as contextual information, rather than core material, which is highly available as a result of organization.
+In his second experiment he changed the instructions, words used, and nature of the retention test, and showed with the recognition procedure, there was Output Interference but the effect was limited to the first three output positions.
+Even if retrieving items is necessary for a recall, it is not crucial to performance in a recognition tack.
+Recall of the organized information from long-term memory hurt the following item recalled.
+In long-term memory, Smith suggests that Output Interference has effects on extra-core material, which is represented as contextual information, rather than the core material, which is highly available as a result of organization.

 Effects of age

 In both short-term memory and long-term memory Smith measured output interference in three age groups (aged 20–39, 40–59, 60–80 years).
 The results of recall performance revealed significant differences due to age where the older group recalled fewer items than the middle group who recalled fewer items than the youngest group.
 Overall Smith concluded that memory decline appears with increased age with long-term memory forgetting rather than short-term memory forgetting and short-term memory was unaffected by age.
-However output interference was unable to explain the memory deficit seen in older subject.
+However, output interference was unable to explain the memory deficit seen in older subjects.

-Recent research of adult's free recall and cognitive triage displayed similar findings of recall performance being poorer in older adults compared to younger adults.
+Recent research of adults free recall and cognitive triage displayed similar findings of recall performance being poorer in older adults compared to younger adults.
 Although it was also indicated that older adults had an increased susceptibility to output interference compared to younger adults and the difference increased as additional items were recalled.